Nasim729/Dividend-Scorer-Base-Code/README.md

 - Replaced Debt Ratio Display with Company Name
 - Changed chart look and size
 - Made Logout button look better
+- Added the Username to display on Dashboard